-- (A) The analyzer shall be contained in an environmentally controlled enclosure and equipped with an alarm and temperature recording device that provides an audible alert that the temperature drift for the analyzer exceeds the manufacturer's recommended specifications.
-The owner or operator of the CEMS shall make corrective actions within 8 hours of receiving the audible alert. - (B) In lieu of subparagraph (f)(2)(A), the owner or operator of the CEMS shall perform the 2-hour calibration error tests in meeting the analyzer enclosure requirement, provided that the 2-hour calibration error is performed: - (i) Once every two hours as close to 2-hour intervals as practicable, with total of thirteen consecutive tests performed; - (ii) When ambient temperature is expected to vary diurnally at least 30 degree Fahrenheit (°F); and - (iii) At the low and high ranges, which is at 0 to 20, and 80 to 100 percent of each span range respectively. - (iv) With calibration error meeting the requirements specified under subparagraph (f)(1)(C). - (C) The owner or operator of the CEMS shall qualify for an exemption from subparagraph (f)(2)(A) to provide environmental controls for the analyzer enclosure by demonstrating that the CEMS is located: - (i) In a geographic area where seasonal high and low temperatures do not exceed the operational temperature specifications for the analyzer; - (ii) In a geographic area where monthly maximum temperature variation is less than 30°F for all months of the year; and - (iii) The CEMS is located in a site that is protected from radiation and convection heating sources. - (3) Relative Accuracy Test Audit
+- (A) The analyzer shall be contained in an environmentally controlled enclosure and equipped with an alarm and temperature recording device that provides an audible alert that the temperature drift for the analyzer enclosure exceeds the manufacturer's recommended specifications.
+The owner or operator of the CEMS shall make corrective actions within 8 hours of receiving the audible alert. - (B) In lieu of subparagraph (f)(2)(A), the owner or operator of the CEMS shall perform the 2-hour calibration error tests in meeting the analyzer enclosure requirement, provided that the 2-hour calibration error is performed:

+- (i) Once every two hours as close to 2-hour intervals as practicable, with total of thirteen consecutive tests performed; - (ii) When ambient temperature is expected to vary diurnally at least 30 degree Fahrenheit (°F); and - (iii) At the low and high ranges, which is at 0 to 20, and 80 to 100 percent of each span range respectively. - (iv) With calibration error meeting the requirements specified under subparagraph (f)(1)(C). - (C) The owner or operator of the CEMS shall be exempt from subparagraph (f)(2)(A), provided that the CEMS is located: - (i) In a geographic area where seasonal high and low temperatures do not exceed the operational temperature specifications for the analyzer; - (ii) In a geographic area where monthly maximum temperature variation is less than 30°F for all months of the year; and - (iii) The CEMS is located in a site that is protected from radiation and convection heating sources. - (3) Relative Accuracy Test Audit